 Form 8938 versus FBAR

 FBAR, or “Foreign Bank Account Reporting,” first began in 1970.
-Like FATCA, FBAR was designed to discourage tax evasion.
+Like FATCA, the FBAR discourages tax evasion.
 Many taxpayers have ignored these requirements, but the government has paid more attention to FBAR in recent years, causing problems for those taxpayers who did not comply.

 If you are subject to FBAR reporting requirements, you will need to file FinCEN Form 114, Report of Foreign Bank and Financial Accounts.
-Form 8938 shares some similarities with FinCEN Form 114, causing some taxpayers to get confused.
+Form 8938 shares some similarities with FinCEN Form 114, causing some confusion for taxpayers.
 However, there is a difference between these two forms.

 - FinCEN Form 114 has a much lower and less complicated reporting threshold.
-Any taxpayer must file this form if he or she has foreign assets or accounts with a total value in excess of $10,000 at any time during the year.
-Thus, if you are required to file Form 8938, you are probably required to file FinCEN Form 114 as well.
+Any taxpayer must file this form if they have foreign assets or accounts with a total value above $10,000 at any time during the year.
+Thus, if you have a Form 8938 filing requirement, you probably have a FinCEN Form 114 filing requirement as well.

-- For the purposes of FinCEN Form 114, you are considered to have a financial interest in an account if you own the account, the owner of the account is your representative or you have significant interest in the entity that owns the account.
+- For FinCEN Form 114, you have a financial interest in an account if you own the account, the account owner is your representative, or you have a significant interest in the entity that owns the account.
 You must also report accounts for which you have signature authority.
 You must report qualifying accounts even if their activity would not affect your tax return.

 - Form 8938 is due whenever your tax return is due and must be included with the return.
 FinCEN Form 114, on the other hand, is due April 15th with an automatic extension to October 15th.